 Believe it or not though - the job isn’t always passport stamps and wrap martinis in rooftop bars.
-Every so often we get to scratch our heads a little to convey something a little less energetic.
+Every so often we get to scratch our heads a little and wonder how to convey something a little less energetic.
 This is where the creativity of the job really comes into its own.
 Much (if not most) of our work focuses on the types of things which business and financial services companies want to communicate.
 That includes audit, tax, regulation and compliance.

 This is where the true creativity kicks in.
 One of the great things about making films for companies is the fact that they have to fulfil very specific objectives.
 This means that we have clear bounds within which to work.
 It also means that we can choose creative treatments which really clarify what is being shown – which really ‘tell the story’ we are trying to relay.
 This is where fairly physical ideas can come into play.

 For this project for a top four professional services firm, we created a technological Rube Goldberg Machine from calculators, computer parts, and robots in order to visualise the digital journey insurers will undertake in preparation for a new piece of accountancy software.